Hike the famous Torres del Paine W trek in Chile on a guided or self-guided tour.

 What's Not Included?

-International and domestic flights, insurance, personal items, snacks, and alcoholic or soft drinks.
+International and domestic flights, insurance, personal items, snacks, and alcoholic or soft drinks, sleeping bag liner and towel (guided trips only).

 Accommodation